Vladimir Lenin: Legacy

-Various historians and biographers have characterised Lenin's administration as a police state, and many have described it as a one-party dictatorship, and Lenin as a dictator.
+Various historians and biographers have characterised Lenin's administration as a police state, and many have described Lenin as a dictator.
 Fischer noted that while "Lenin was a dictator, [he was] not the kind of dictator Stalin later became."
 Volkogonov believed that whereas Lenin established a "dictatorship of the Party", it would only be under Stalin that the Soviet Union became the "dictatorship of one man".
 Ryan stated that he was "not a dictator in the sense that all his recommendations were accepted and implemented", for many of his colleagues disagreed with him on various issues.
 Moshe Lewin wrote that "he was not a dictator in his party, but its leader".

 Some historians noted that his policies led to the establishment of a totalitarian system in the USSR, while others (including Volkogonov) directly characterized his government as a totalitarian regime.
-The latter claim has been a subject of debates since the 1980s between the traditionalist school of Soviet and communist studies, also known as "Cold War historians" or the "totalitarian school" for relying on interpretations rooted in the early years of the Cold War, and the "revisionists".
-The traditionalists believed that Stalinist totalitarianism was a mere continuation of Leninism and that Soviet Russia of 1917–1924 was as totalitarian as the Soviet Union under Stalin, while the revisionists opposed such definition and tended to see rupture between Lenin and Stalin and; contrary to the traditionalists, they stressed the genuinely popular nature of the revolution.
 Moshe Lewin argued that "The Soviet regime underwent a long period of 'Stalinism', which in its basic features was diametrically opposed to the recommendations of [Lenin's] testament".
 The description of Stalinism as a continuation of Leninism, and thus of Leninism as a totalitarian system, was consenus in Western historiography until such revisionist historians as Lewin broke the consensus in the late 1960s.
 According to Evan Mawdsley, the revisionist position on this issue "had been dominant from the 1970s".